• Home

 Ingredients

-• 1 ¼ cups gluten free flour
+• 1 ¼ cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

-• ½ cup cocoa powder I use ¼ cup Dutch or Natural Unsweetened and ¼ cup Dark
+• ½ cup cocoa powder (I use ¼ cup Dutch or Natural Unsweetened and ¼ cup Dark)

 • 1 teaspoon baking soda